leveille/kache/README.md

-Nothing to see here ... yet
+DO NOT USE ME ... please